Apolloofthesuns/demo-repo/README.md

 git remote -v -> to check any remote repositories that was connected to this local repository

 git push -u origin main -> to setup an upstream so in future we can push without typing "origin master"

+git branch -> shows how many branches you have in your directory

+git checkout -> used to switch between branches

+git checkout -b _name_-> to create a new branch. e.g. git checkout -b features. it's better to make the name as descriptive as possible. some people like to use _feature_/_ticketNumber_||_description_, or give it an issue number like: _feature-11_, or make it even longer _feature-11-something_